top of page

 Custard/Poleada

 1. Place a medium pot over low to medium heat.
-Add 2 1/2 cups of the milk, the sugar, cinammon, butter and vanilla extract and let it scald.
-This takes about 5-7 minutes depending on your stove and you will know it's scarlding because little bubbles will form around the edge of the pan.
-The mixture should register at about 180 degrees F.
+Add 2 1/2 cups of the milk, the sugar, the cinnamon stick, butter, and vanilla extract, and let it scald.
+This takes about 5–7 minutes depending on your stove, and you’ll know it’s scalding when small bubbles form around the edges of the pan.
+The mixture should reach about 180°F.

-2. While the milk gets to that point in a medium bowl, combine the remaining 1/2 cup of milk and the cornstarch, whisk until the conrstarch fully dissolves.
-Add the eggs and whisk again until well combined into a paste.
+2. While the milk heats, combine the remaining 1/2 cup of milk and the cornstarch in a medium bowl, whisking until the cornstarch fully dissolves.
+Add the eggs and whisk again until well combined into a smooth paste.

-3. Once the milk mixture in the pot has scalded, turn down the heat to low and, whisk 1/2 cup of it to the cornstarch and egg mixture to temper it.
-Then slowly whisk in the cornstarch and egg mix into the scalded milk in your pot.
-Keep whisking until the mixture begins to thicken.
-Remove from heat once it has a creamy consistency, keep in mind that as it cools down it will become more solid.
-You don't want it to be too solid or too liquid.
+3. Once the milk mixture in the pot has scalded, lower the heat to low.
+Whisk 1/2 cup of the hot milk into the cornstarch-and-egg mixture to temper it.
+Then slowly whisk the tempered mixture back into the pot with the scalded milk.
+Continue whisking until the mixture begins to thicken.
+Remove from the heat once it reaches a creamy consistency—keep in mind it will continue to firm up as it cools.
+You don’t want it too solid or too runny.

-4. Once you remove from the heat, remove the cinamon stick and top with wax paper to prevent the top layer to dry out.
-Let it cool down while we make the cake batter.
+4. After removing it from the heat, take out the cinnamon stick and place a piece of wax paper directly on top to prevent a skin from forming.
+Let it cool while you prepare the cake batter.

 Cake batter:

-1. Position a rack in the middle of the over and preheat the over to 350F.
-Please keep in mind that this will depend on your oven.
-My over is about 20 years old antique and much smaller than standard ovens nowadays, so i placed my temperature at 250F otherwise the top of my cake would have browned before the inside was cooked.
+1. Position a rack in the middle of the oven and preheat the oven to 350°F. Keep in mind that this may vary depending on your oven.
+My oven is a 20‑year‑old antique and much smaller than standard ovens nowadays, so I set mine to 250°F; otherwise, the top of my cake would have browned before the inside was fully cooked.

-2. Prepare your chosen baking dish, coat it with nonstick cooking spray and line it with parchment paper.
-This recipe is perfect for a 13 by 9-inch pan but I being the rebel that i am opted for a heart shapped pan.
+2. Prepare your baking dish by coating it with nonstick cooking spray and lining it with parchment paper.
+This recipe is perfect for a 13-by-9-inch pan, but being the rebel that I am I opted for a heart‑shaped pan.
 Be a rebel, ha!

-3. In a stand mixer with the paddle attachement OR in a large bowl with a hand mixer, combine the butter and sugar until fluffy, about 3 minutes.
-As you add each of the following ingredients, scrape the sides of the mixing bowl.
+4. In a stand mixer with the paddle attachment, or in a large bowl with a hand mixer, combine the butter and sugar until fluffy, about 3 minutes.
+As you add each of the following ingredients, scrape down the sides of the mixing bowl.

-6. Lastly, add in the milk and cinnamon and mix on medium speed until it looks like pancake batter.
+6. Lastly, add the milk and cinnamon and mix on medium speed until the batter resembles pancake batter.

 Heart Shaped Maria Luisa